 * NOTE: SCAD IS NOT “RARE” – Spontaneous Coronary Artery Dissection is sometimes referred to as “rare”, but Mayo Clinic cardiologist Dr. Sharonne Hayes now describes this condition as “underdiagnosed” or “infrequent”, especially when discussing heart attacks in younger women.
 (Mayo Clinic recently saw three SCAD cases in one day, one acute and two as outpatient consultations).

 ♥ Have you been diagnosed with Spontaneous Coronary Artery Dissection?
-Find out if you are eligible to participate in two new SCAD studies at Mayo Clinic.
+Find out if you are eligible to participate in SCAD studies at Mayo Clinic.

 ♥ Watch this 5-minute video of cardiologist Dr. Sharonne Hayes explaining more on this exciting research, plus this 3-minute video from Mayo Clinic explaining SCAD and how survivors Katherine and Laura kick-started this research on the diagnosis they shared.

 ♥ Mayo research published!
 Update March 23, 2015: Today, Mayo’s SCAD research was published in the Journal of the American Medical Association Internal Medicine: Sharonne N. Hayes, MD et al. Familial Spontaneous Coronary Artery Dissection: Evidence for Genetic Susceptibility.
 JAMA Internal Medicine, March 2015.